PabloCaDa/agileApiTest/README.md

 ```
 POST api/auth/login
 ```
- Providing a valid username and password, the API will sent you a token that you have to add to your header requests on the field **authorization**.
+ Providing a valid username and password, the API will sent you a token that you have to add to the **authorization field** on the **headers** of all your **requests**.
 Be aware, even if your user and password are correct, if you don't add this token to your headers you will never pass through the authorization middleware.

- In the **users' folder** you will find some default users with different permissions, feel free to play with them.
+ In the **users' folder** you will find some default users with different permissions, feel free to use them.

 **For a better explanation of the authorization POST, go to** */docs/auth/signin*

 ### Costumers

-Once you are authorizated, you can access to this resource, this are the **endpoints** for each action:
+Once you are authorizated, you can access to this resource.
+These are the **endpoints** for each action:

 - **Get all costumers**:
 ```